 7. Office politics start to emerge

-When people start to become concerned with specific job titles, descriptions and levels in the office hierarchy, it breeds toxicity.
-Quite often we see power and visibility becoming more important than the company values, mission and vision.
+When people start to become concerned with specific job titles, job descriptions and levels in the office hierarchy, it breeds toxicity.
+We often see power and visibility becoming more important than the company values, mission and vision.